Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Epidemiology application

 Prior to conclude our analysis, note that the results in Figures \ref{Fig::conditional} and \ref{Fig::posterior} are similar to those obtained under the kernel stick-breaking prior in \citet{DP08}.
-This provides empirical guarantee that the flexibility and efficiency properties characterizing popular Bayesian nonparametric models for density regression are maintained also under our \textsc{lsbp}, which has the additional relevant benefit of facilitating computational implementation of these methodologies.
-Minor differences are found at extreme \texttt{DDE} exposures, but this is mainly due to the sparsity of the data in this subset of the predictor space, as shown in Figure \ref{Fig::dde}.
+This provides empirical guarantee that the flexibility characterizing popular Bayesian nonparametric models for density regression is maintained also under \textsc{lsbp}, which has the additional relevant benefit of facilitating computational implementation of these methodologies.
+Minor differences are found at extreme \texttt{DDE} exposures, but this is mainly due to the sparsity of the data in this subset of the predictor space.